viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

 #.
+Huang, Bingling, and Yan Jin.
+   "Reward shaping in multiagent reinforcement learning for self-organizing systems in assembly tasks."
+   Advanced Engineering Informatics 54 (2022): 101800.

+#.
 Liu, Lucy, Gary Choi, and L. Mahadevan.
    "Quasicrystal kirigami."
    Physical Review Research, 4(3), 033114, 2022.